Participate in City Council Meetings

 |A randomized list of speakers will be shared on the council documents page under Quick Access the day before the next council meeting with open comment.||Not applicable.|

 - Electronic presentation must be submitted no later than 2 p.m. the day of the meeting to the City Clerk’s Office at [email protected] .

 - Council receives the bulk of its communications electronically but, if you have prepared a written statement, you may give ten copies to the city clerk when you approach the podium to speak; the city clerk will distribute your written statements as you speak.

 - You may speak once per comment period (once during open comment and once during each public hearing) per meeting.

 Chats with Council

-City Council is piloting nine drop-in Chat with Council sessions at various locations, dates and times in 2018 for community members to swing by and talk with two council members about issues that matter most to them.
+City Council is piloting Chat or Walk with Council sessions at various locations, dates and times for community members to talk with two council members about issues that matter most to them.